Facsimile/sfx/README.md

 This has the following drawbacks:

 1. The _ScalaFX_ version of the class must provide _wrappers_ for every single public member of its associated _JavaFX_ class.
-This is a boring chore for the developers of _ScalaFX_, and many of the duplicated members provide much in the way of added-value to users of the library.
+This is a boring chore for the developers of _ScalaFX_, and many of the duplicated members provide little in the way of added-value to users of the library.
 1. While the resulting _ScalaFX_ and _JavaFX_ classes are interchangable, through _implicit_ conversion functions, there can be a lot of thrashing about between the two.
 In particular, every time a _JavaFX_ instance is converted to its